alexkratzer/autohomestack/docs/level_field/iot_multisensor.md

 ## Install Arduino IDE

-The Arduino IDE from the package repository is very old.
+The Arduino IDE from my debian package repository is very old.

-To install Arduino IDE from the [Official Website](https://www.arduino.cc/en/Main/software) download your package.
+To get a newer version of the Arduino IDE got to the [Official Website](https://www.arduino.cc/en/Main/software) and download your package.

 ```bash
 cd ./Downloads